jjpulidos/RUNMapp-React/README.md

 **in Progress...**

-Backend Part of RUNMapp deployed on heroku and connected with RUNMapp-React Repository deployed on Firebase
+Frontend Part of RUNMapp deployed on Firebase and connected with RUNMapp-Flask Repository deployed on Heroku

 [Link to App!](https://unmapp-217106.firebaseapp.com)